Tours Sitemap Accessibility Skiptocontent Search

 x = "unknown number".

 The following list of stolen items is based on various reports of the heists and thefts that had taken place in Libya in the 20th and the 21st centuries, including some items from the Benghazi Treasure.
 It was reported that the Italian archaeologist Serenella Ensoli, a specialist in Libyan antiquities, is compiling a list of the items making up the Treasure of Benghazi; apparently aided with a list returned with the treasure from Italy after the treasure was first stolen by the Italians in 1942.
-The 15 stone head-sculptures listed in the following list were published by the Archaeological Institute of America in their site: www.archaeology.org/online/features/cyrene/.
+The 15 stone head-sculptures listed below were published by the Archaeological Institute of America in their site: archaeology.org/online/features/cyrene/.
 Other sources include Libyan media, archaeological journals, Reuters, and the BBC.

-• 7700 items (some say 8000): the reported content of Benghazi Treasure, including the following 6 items (coloured red):
+• 7700 items (some say 8000): the reported content of Benghazi Treasure, including the following 6 items:

 • 4484 bronze coins: Benghazi Treasure; February War, 2011, Cyrenaica.